czyzykowski/timezones/README.md

     $ npm install

-Third and last step is to prepare the database for Django app.
+Third step is to prepare the database for Django app.
 By default it is configured to use sqlite3.

     $ python manage.py migrate

+Last step is to create admin user, which will give access to the application:

+    $ python manage.py createsuperuser

 At that point (if everything went without any problems) the application is ready for start.

 ## Running the application

+Following command will run two processes required for the app to function
+properly:

-Start Django server to handle API requests.
+ - Django backend server to handle API requests

-    $ python manage.py runserver

-Open another console and start webpack dev server, which will server all the front-end bits.
+ - Webpack dev server, which will server all the front-end bits.
 With the help of hot module replacement it will make sure the latest changes in the front-end code are immediately shipped to the browser.
 It's really great dev experience.

-    $ grunt webpack-dev-server:start
+    $ honcho start

 Last bit is to open the browser and point it at http://localhost:8080/public/#/login